Russian rouble, stocks steady in face of global sell-off

-June 15 (Reuters) - The Russian rouble dipped slightly at the start of trading on Wednesday, while stocks held steady, shielded from the widespread global sell-off of recent days by Moscow's capital controls.
+June 15 (Reuters) - The Russian rouble was flat in Wednesday trading, while stocks gained ground, shielded from the widespread global sell-off of recent days by Moscow's capital controls.

 The currency remains near multi-year highs thanks to Russia's surging current account surplus and capital controls - recently softened - that Moscow introduced after the imposition of Western sanctions in a bid to stop a run on the rouble.

-Russian stock indexes were also insulated from the turmoil on global markets in trading on Wednesday morning in Moscow.
+Insulated from the turmoil on global markets, Russian stock indexes advanced in trading in Moscow.

 Russia's political and business elite descended on St. Petersburg on Wednesday for Russia's annual economic forum.